wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-freebsd-create-upload-vhd.md

 <!-- deleted by customization
 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.

 -->
 <!-- keep by customization: begin -->
 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers creating a resource with the classic deployment model.
 <!-- keep by customization: end -->

 ##Prerequisites##
 This article assumes that you have the following items:

 - **An Azure subscription** - If you don't have one, you can create an account in just a couple of minutes.
-If you have an MSDN subscription, see [Azure Benefit for MSDN Subscribers](/pricing/member-offers/msdn-benefits-details/).
-Otherwise, see [create a trial account](/pricing/1rmb-trial/).
+If you have an MSDN subscription, see [Azure Benefit for MSDN <!-- deleted by customization Subscribers](/pricing/member-offers/msdn-benefits-details/) --><!-- keep by customization: begin --> Subscribers](http://www.windowsazure.cn/pricing/member-offers/msdn-benefits-details/) <!-- keep by customization: end -->.
+Otherwise, see [create a trial <!-- deleted by customization account](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> account](http://www.windowsazure.cn/zh-cn/pricing/1rmb-trial/) <!-- keep by customization: end -->.

 - **Azure PowerShell tools** - You have the Windows Azure PowerShell module installed and configured to use your subscription.
 To download the module, see [Azure Downloads](/downloads/).
 A tutorial to install and configure the module is available here.
 You'll use the [Azure Downloads](/downloads/) cmdlet to upload the VHD.

 - **FreeBSD operating system installed in a .vhd file**  - You have installed a supported FreeBSD operating system to a virtual hard disk.
 Multiple tools exist to create .vhd files, for example you can use a virtualization solution such as Hyper-V to create the .vhd file and install the operating system.
-For instructions, see [Install the Hyper-V Role and Configure a Virtual Machine](http://technet.microsoft.com/zh-cn/library/hh846766.aspx).
+For instructions, see [Install the Hyper-V Role and Configure a Virtual <!-- deleted by customization Machine](http://technet.microsoft.com/zh-cn/library/hh846766.aspx) --><!-- keep by customization: begin --> Machine](https://technet.microsoft.com/zh-CN/library/hh846766.aspx) <!-- keep by customization: end -->.

 > [AZURE.NOTE] The newer VHDX format is not supported in Azure.
-You can convert the disk to VHD format using Hyper-V Manager or the cmdlet [convert-vhd](https://technet.microsoft.com/zh-cn/library/hh848454.aspx).
+You can convert the disk to VHD format using Hyper-V Manager or the cmdlet <!-- deleted by customization [convert-vhd](https://technet.microsoft.com/zh-cn/library/hh848454.aspx) --><!-- keep by customization: begin --> [convert-vhd](https://technet.microsoft.com/zh-CN/library/hh848454.aspx) <!-- keep by customization: end -->.

 This task includes the following five steps.